kevin-otto/QuantPhysCollabPythonHWFa23/README.md

 To close Spyder, go to the top menu bar, select Spyder – Quit Spyder.

-Task 2: Create a collaborative coding environment with your group
+**Task 2**: Create a collaborative coding environment with your group

 Complete the five steps in Part 1: Configuring your GitHub account in the GitHub Docs https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account#part-1-configuring-your-github-accountLinks to an external site.